blondie101010/eztimer/README.md

 ## synchronisable JavaScript count down timer

-This package is a simple JavaScript count-down timer that can receive updates.
+This package is a simple JavaScript count-down timer that can receive updates and can make a predefined call when the time runs out (see [Call](#call)).

 ## usage